-Andrews [4] has obtained algebraic proofs of the above identities by differentiation.
+Andrews [4] has obtained algebraic proofs of the above identities.
 Furthermore he asked "Can a 'near bijection' be provided between the weighted counts of partitions given by the left sides of (1.1) and (1.2) and the convolution of partition functions generated by the first summation of the right sides of (1.1) and (1.2)?"
-Andrews also gave an insightful remark that these two identities may be seen as closely related to Euler's result although not strictly generalizations of it, and pointed out the combinatorial possibilities of studying weighted counts of partitions such as related to two identities.
-Our work is indeed inspired by the idea of Andrews.
+Andrews also gave an insightful remark that these two identities may be seen as closely related to Euler's result although not strictly generalizations of it, and pointed out the combinatorial possibilities of studying weighted counts of partitions related to these two identities.
+Our work is indeed inspired by the ideas of Andrews.